-- Q. Who decides if an option adjustment shall be made? - A. All adjustments are determined on a case by case basis by an adjustment panel of the OCC Securities Committee.
-Each adjustment panel is comprised of two representatives from each exchange that trades the option in question, plus an OCC representative.
-The OCC member only casts a vote to break a tie.
-The adjustment panel decides whether an adjustment is called for and how it should be done. - Q. What cash dividends call for an adjustment? - A. "Ordinary" cash dividends do not call for adjustments.
-An "ordinary" cash dividend is defined as one paid "pursuant to a policy or practice of paying such dividend on a quarterly or other regular basis".
-A cash dividend which is considered to be outside this regular policy is non-ordinary.
+- Q. Who decides if an option adjustment shall be made? - A. All adjustments are determined on a case-by-case basis by OCC. - Q. What cash dividends call for an adjustment? - A. "Ordinary" cash dividends do not call for adjustments.
+An "ordinary" cash dividend is defined as one paid "pursuant to a policy or practice of paying such dividend on a quarterly or other regular basis."
+A cash dividend which is considered to be outside this regular policy or practice is non-ordinary.
 Assuming a given dividend is non-ordinary according to this definition, a size test is also imposed: the value of the dividend must be at least \$12.50 per option contract.
 Thus, if the dividend is non-ordinary and yields at least \$12.50 per option contract, then an adjustment will be made. - Q. What's the rationale for this approach? - A. In general, dividends declared pursuant to a policy or practice of a company can be anticipated and priced into option premiums according to standard models.
 Non-ordinary dividends declared outside the normal policy of the company cannot be anticipated and integrated into pricing with the same degree of assurance.
 Thus, when such dividends are announced, if no adjustment is made, the only way a call holder can capture the dividend is through exercise prior to the ex-dividend date.
 When this happens, significant option time value can be lost and financial losses due to operational error in submitting exercises may occur.
 The intention is to allow such dividends to accrue to the benefit of call holders without requiring them to exercise their options. - Q. So any dividend that can't be anticipated will be deemed a non-ordinary dividend? - A. No. Although such dividends may be unanticipated, the important criterion is whether a dividend is paid pursuant to a program or policy of paying dividends on a quarterly or other regular basis.
-In some cases, the dividends of a company paid according to such a policy may be highly variable and subject to increases or decreases that some may consider "unanticipated".
+In some cases, the dividends of a company paid according to such a policy may be highly variable and subject to increases or decreases that some may consider "unanticipated."
 Nevertheless, these dividends would not normally be deemed non-ordinary.